kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 In order to better understand how to register our new services within ASP.NET Core, we first need to understand lifetime and registration options for types used within the Dependency Injection system.

-In order to best demonstrate object lifetimes, we can create an object that implements several interfaces used for the different types of registrations.
+In order to best demonstrate object lifetimes, we will create an `Operation` class that implements several interfaces used for the different types of registrations.
 We will then register an object for each Interface based on a defined lifetime.

+We will also create an `OperationService` class that will ask for these registered interfaces using Dependency Injection.

-Finally, we'll create a Razor Page that asked for these registered types and display the associated Guid for each object lifetime.
+ Finally, we'll create a Razor Page that also askes for these registered interfaces, as well as the `OperationService` registered type, then display the associated Guid for each injected object to demonstrate lifetime.

 ### Create Interfaces

+First we will create the interfaces that will be used for each lifetime registration within the DI System.
+Each interface will implement a "root" interface since each of the implementations are used just as a mechanism for registration purposes.

 ```cs
 public interface IOperation